iamjuandis/juandis.com/src/assets/content/README.md

 #### Next steps

-Thanks to the understaning of the financial model and the impact that we can focus on, we start working on a B2B version that includes refined experiences to our deily users and a complete suite to business and organizaions.
+Thanks to the understanding of the financial model and the impact that we can focus on, we start working on a B2B version that includes refined experiences to our daily users and a complete suite to business and organisations.

 #### Conclusion